drocheam/optrace/docs/source/usage/spectrum.rst

 **Rectangle**

-A rectangular window is defined with ``"Rectangle"`` and lower and upper wavelength bounds.
+A rectangular window is defined with :python:`"Rectangle"` and lower and upper wavelength bounds.

 .. testcode::